mongodb/terraform-provider-mongodbatlas/docs/resources/cluster.md

----
-subcategory: "Deprecated"
----

-**WARNING:** This resource is deprecated, use `mongodbatlas_advanced_cluster`.
-To learn more, see the [Migration Guide](../guides/cluster-to-advanced-cluster-migration-guide).

 # Resource: mongodbatlas_cluster

 `mongodbatlas_cluster` provides a Cluster resource.
 The resource lets you create, edit and delete clusters.
 The resource requires your Project ID.